open-energy-transition/pypsa-wal/doc/walloon.rst

 The Walloon workflow includes several changes to the default PyPSA-Eur:

+* **Nuclear capacity expansion**: The `electricity.extendable_nuclear_links` is added to the Walloon configuration in ``config/config.walloon.yaml`` to allow new nuclear capacity to be built as extendable links, for the nodes and horizons specified.
+Additionally, planned nuclear power plants can be added to ``data/custom_powerplants.csv``.
 * **Custom cost data.** The Walloon configuration uses updated cost assumptions for specified fuels and technologies.
 These custom values are provided in ``data/walloon/custom_costs_rc.csv`` and activated via the `costs.custom_cost_fn`